 Like so many new advances in technology, the Comet ran into some problems rather quickly.
 The first occurred when a Comet was unable to lift-off in Rome in November 1952, and another accident occurred in Pakistan that killed 11 passengers and crew.
 The accidents were attributed to pilot error and loss of lift at the leading edge of the wing.
 De Havilland redesigned the leading edge of the wing to correct the problem.

-The stress at the corners of the square windows of the Comet was very localized and concentrated and up to 70% of the stress while under pressure occurred at these corners.
-With modern round windows, these areas of stress don’t build up and instead flow around the the curved areas of the window.
+The stress at the corners of the square windows of the Comet was very localized and concentrated.
+Up to 70% of the stress while under pressure occurred at these corners.
+With modern round windows, these areas of stress don’t build up and instead flow around the curved areas of the window.
 That’s why you see round windows on airlines today.

 The Comet never fully recovered.
 By the time the next production of Comets came out, Boeing was already in the sky and taking over commercial air travel.
-Now the next time you’re sitting looking out that airplane window, you’ll know the events that allowed us that grand view while we’re cruising through the sky.
+Now the next time you’re sitting looking out that airplane window, you’ll know the events that allowed us now to have a safe grand view while we’re cruising through the sky.